Utah Deaf History and Culture

 Did You Know?

-When the Utah School for the Deaf became affiliated with the University of Utah (U of U) in the late 1800s, there were numerous football games between the deaf school boys and university students.
+When the Utah School for the Deaf became affiliated with the University of Utah (U of U) in the late 1800s, there were numerous football games between deaf school boys and university students.
 While they shared a campus, athletic events became the primary means of interaction between USD and U of U students.
 The boys played football games among themselves after USD moved to Ogden, Utah.
 They asked the team from the Agricultural College in Logan, Utah, to play in Ogden on at least one occasion (Roberts, 1994).

 The Impact of the "Y" System on Athletic Programs